AnimMouse/animmouse-website/content/post/my-asn-journey-setting-up-your-own-asn.md

 ## A domain name for your ASN

 If you already have a domain name, you can create a subdomain on it and host a simple website about your ASN.\
-This domain name is also where we will host our geofeed and forward-confirmed reverse DNS (FCrDNS) later on.
+This domain name is also where we will host our geofeed, forward-confirmed reverse DNS (FCrDNS), and Network Operations Center (NOC) email later on.

 If you want to, you can register a 1.111B class domain on the .xyz TLD with your AS number, and it will only cost you 99¢ per year, just like my ASN on [as.215150.xyz](https://as.215150.xyz).